RICHARD ALAN (DICK) MEIER, FAIA (1934-)

 2015 - The Eden Residences Capitol Condominiums, 11 Stamford Road, Singapore.
 Developed by Capitol Residential Development.
 39 units on 10 floors.

 2017 - The Rowan and Sunetra Sastry Atkinson House, aka the Handsmooth House, aka the Oxfordshire House, Urquhart Lane, Wallingford, Oxfordshire, UK.
 Meier's first house in the UK, commissioned around 2012.
 Three stories, 10,000 sf on about 16 acres.
-Atkinson demolished a 1930s manor home he bought in 2006 but never lived in, bottom photo.
+Atkinson destroyed a 1930s manor he bought in 2006 but never lived in, bottom photo.
 Top photo is the original scheme, since modified to produce the actual build, next photo.
-The Atkinsons separated around 2013 and divorced in 2015.
+The Atkinsons divorced in 2015.
 Features an atrium-style living room, roof solar panels, a secret garage in a grassy bank, tennis course, stables, and a two-story guest house.
 Featured in Architectural Digest, December 2016.
 Project architect, Kevin Baker.
+Disputes with neighbors and planning councils went on for years, and Atkinson did not move in until 2022.

 2017 - The Villa Eden Gardone, on Lake Garda, just west of Barbarano, Italy.
 Commissioned 2010.
 Created by the Signa Holding Group, an Austrian development company.
 The group invested $83.8 million to commission David Chipperfield, Matteo Thun, Richard Meier and the Austrian firm Sphere to design a community of 11 freehold villas and a 4-apartment clubhouse.